San Antonio Child Custody Lawyer

 Types of Child Custody

 Under Texas law, a San Antonio judge can award two types of child custody or conservatorship to either parent - Joint and Sole Managing Conservatorship.

 - Joint Managing Conservatorship - Both parents have custody rights over the child and share responsibility.

 - Sole Managing Conservatorship - One parent is granted full custody rights and responsibility for making decisions about the child's upbringing.

-People often say that they want to get “full” custody when settling their divorce.
-Technically, in Texas, if you look at all of the laws regarding custody and visitation, the word “full” is never used.
+People often say they want “full” custody when settling their divorce.
+Technically, in San Antonio, Texas, if you look at all of the laws regarding child custody and visitation, the word “full” is never used.
 However, Texas does view parental rights in two aspects:

 - What decision-making rights are you going to have over your child?

 - When are you going to have possession of your child?